ISISNeutronMuon/quickBayes/docs/source/theory.rst

     P(M|D) \propto P(D|M).

-From :ref:`maths` we know that :math:`P(D|M)` can be written as an intergral to get,
+From :math:numref:`eq_int` we know that :math:`P(D|M)` can be written as an intergral to get,

 .. math::
     :label: P(D|M)

     P(D|M) \propto \int \mathrm{d}^N\theta P(D | \theta, M) P(\theta | M).

-To make the above equation tractable, lets assume that we know that the probability is zero outside of some known spacesuch that
+To make the above equation tractable, lets assume that we know that the probability is zero outside of some known space such that

 .. math::
    :label: x